 All anglers should check the current regulations issued by Fisheries and Oceans Canada prior to fishing for other restrictions.

 Viewing platforms at Lower and Upper Myra Falls offer spectacular views of the waterfalls.
 The trail to Upper Myra Falls leads through beautiful old-growth forest.
 Philips Ridge and Mount Myra offer great views of the surrounding alpine environment of Strathcona Park.

-Pets/domestic animals must be on a leash and under control at all times and are not allowed in beach areas or park buildings.
+Pets and domestic animals must be on a leash and under control at all times and are not allowed in beach areas or park buildings.
 You are responsible for their behaviour and must dispose of their excrement.
-Backcountry areas are not suitable for dogs or other pets due to wildlife issues and the potential for problems with bears.
+Backcountry areas are not suitable for dogs or other pets due to the potential for problems with bears and other wildlife.

-To reach the park, visitors drive west on Hwy 28 from Campbell River to the entrance to Strathcona Provincial Park (48 km); proceed down the Buttle Lake road (Western Mines Road) past the Buttle Narrows Bridge toward Strathcona-Westmin park, an additional 35 km.
+To reach the park, visitors drive west on Hwy 28 from Campbell River to the entrance to Strathcona Park (48 km), proceed down the Buttle Lake road (Western Mines Road) past the Buttle Narrows Bridge toward Strathcona-Westmin park, an additional 35 km.

 Nearby communities include: Campbell River, Comox, Courtenay, Gold River